Installation

 Package installation and quick test in video

-(many thanks to my colleague Camille Pouchol for sharing their Macbook)
+(many thanks to Camille Pouchol for sharing their Macbook)

 Installation instructions in command lines